Memorable Manitobans: Randolph Murray Fisher (1886-1965)

 In 1920, he married Mabel Katherine Scholes (1889-1965) at Moose Jaw, Saskatchewan.
 They had three children: Nancy Vincent Fisher, Shelagh McInnes Fisher, and Paul Murray Fisher.

 He and his wife both suffered fatal heart attacks in their home on the same evening, on 17 July 1965.
-He was buried in St. John’s Cemetery.
+He was buried in the St. John’s Cathedral Cemetery.